Are you called to be a Deacon?

 Training is provided through the Kootenay School of Ministry, an education that comes to you!

-We offer a training program consisting of 9 courses on long weekends through the year, leading to the Certificate in Ministry Studies.
+We offer a training program consisting of nine courses, leading to the Certificate in Ministry Studies.
 This is the recognized training program for the Diaconal Program in the Diocese of Kootenay.
 Click here to see the Diaconal Program.

 - is ordained in the Church of God.

 - is trained locally rather than going to seminary.

 - works part-time and on a volunteer basis.

 - is in a collegial working relationship with a parish priest.